krotrn/campus-connect/SECURITY.md

 # Security Policy for Campus Connect

-The **Coding Pundit** team and the **CSE Department of NIT Arunachal Pradesh** take the security of the College Connect platform very seriously.
+The **Coding Pundit** team and the **CSE Department of NIT Arunachal Pradesh** take the security of the Campus Connect platform very seriously.
 We appreciate the invaluable work of security researchers and the community in helping us maintain a secure environment for our students, faculty, and vendors.

 ---

 ## 📋 Reporting a Security Vulnerability

-If you believe you have discovered a security vulnerability in the College Connect platform, we ask that you help us by responsibly disclosing it **privately**.
+If you believe you have discovered a security vulnerability in the Campus Connect platform, we ask that you help us by responsibly disclosing it **privately**.

 **Please DO NOT** report security vulnerabilities through public GitHub issues.